UBC-MDS/DSCI_522_Alberta-Oil-Spills/doc/final_report.md

 In more recent years, the ERCB has divided the cause of these spills into two main categories: equipment malfunction and operator (human) error.
 This brings us to the topic of this analysis.
 The purpose of our analysis is to answer the question: What are the three factors that are most predictive of the cause of spill incidents in the Alberta oil industry?

 The two spill causes we looked at were: Equipment Failure and Operator (human) Error.
-The factors we tested on were: the field house location of the spill, the time of year it occured, the source of the spill (well, pipeline or battery), the substance spilled (oil, gas production, or water), and the volume spilled.
+The factors we tested on were: field house location of the spill, the quarter of year which it occured, the source of the spill (well, pipeline or battery), the substance spilled (oil, gas production, or water), and the volume spilled.

 The Data
 --------